 It is important to note that WCL Section 31 specifically states that it is a misdemeanor for employers to make deductions from the salary or wages of an employee to offset the costs of workers’ compensation insurance coverage.

-Further, Section 32 of the WCL specifically states that NO agreement by an employee to waive his/her right to workers’ compensation benefits shall be valid if it does not relate to a specific claim and has not been approved by the Board.
+Further, Section 32 of the WCL specifically states that NO agreement by an employee to waive their right to workers’ compensation benefits shall be valid if it does not relate to a specific claim and has not been approved by the Board.

 Your FEIN Is Important